harpreetset1/chunking4rag/README.md

 5. [Paragraph chunking](./chunkingmethods/paragraph_chunking.py)

 6. [Sentence chunking](./chunkingmethods/sentence_chunking.py)

+Embedding is the process of converting text into vectors.
+The embedding methods are implemented in the embeddingmethods folder.

 # To use the library
 The library is quite simple to use.
 Below example uses sentence chunking by extraction from text data